dutchconnectomelab/Simple-Brain-Plot/README.md

 ## Atlases available

 This tool can be used to visualize the brain for the following atlases:
-* ‘Desikan-Killiany’ APARC cortical atlas as present in FreeSurfer [1].
+* ‘Desikan-Killiany’ aparc cortical atlas as present in FreeSurfer [1].
-* ‘Desikan-Killiany’ APARC+ASEG combined cortical and subcortical atlas as present in FreeSurfer [1].
+* ‘Desikan-Killiany’ aparc+aseg combined cortical and subcortical atlas as present in FreeSurfer [1].
 * 120 regions Cammoun sub-parcellation of the Desikan-Killiany cortical atlas [2].
 * 120 regions Cammoun sub-parcellation of the Desikan-Killiany cortical atlas with ASEG subcortical regions [2].
 * 250 regions Cammoun sub-parcellation of the Desikan-Killiany atlas [2].